Easonyesheng/A2PM-MESA/README.md

 ---
 # News
+- [x] 🎇 **2025-11-07**: Add the [MASt3R](https://github.com/naver/mast3r) as the support matcher for DMESA and MESA-F, please refer to the [dmesa-configs](https://github.com/Easonyesheng/A2PM-MESA/blob/main/conf/experiment/demo_dmesa_mast3r.yaml) and [mesa-f-configs](https://github.com/Easonyesheng/A2PM-MESA/blob/main/conf/experiment/demo_mesaf_mast3r.yaml) for more details.
+NOTE the MESA-f is slow with MASt3R.
 - [x] **2025-09**: [MASt3R](https://github.com/naver/mast3r), [DUSt3R](https://github.com/naver/dust3r) and [ELoFTR](https://zju3dv.github.io/efficientloftr/) are supported.
 The expected results are provided in [Expected Results of MASt3R](#expected-results-of-mast3r), [Expected Results of DUSt3R](#expected-results-of-dust3r) and [Expected Results of ELoFTR](#expected-results-of-eloftr).
 The configuration notes are provided in [MASt3R \& DUSt3R Configuration Notes](#mast3r--dust3r-configuration-notes).
 - [x] **2025-01-02**: An operation manual about running MESA on Win11 has been added [here](https://github.com/Easonyesheng/A2PM-MESA/blob/main/assets/run_MESA_on_win11.md), Thanks @[MY-QY](https://github.com/MY-QY)!